DenverCoder1/unedit-for-reddit/README.md

 ### Changes in 3.9.4

 -   Added the author and created time at the bottom of the original comment.
 This helps to find out who posted a deleted comment.
--   Fix showing of empty self-text of a post when it was empty and then edited to have text.
+-   Fix showing of empty self-text of a post when it was empty and then edited to have text
--   Updates to the color of links in the original post on Redesign to be easier to read.
+-   Updates to the color of links in the original post on Redesign to be easier to read
--   Prevents the original post from being displayed more than once if "show original" links are clicked multiple times.
+-   Prevents the original post from being displayed more than once if "show original" links are clicked multiple times

 ### Changes in 3.9.3

--   Fix bug where the submission edited time appears more than once.
+-   Fix bug where the submission edited time appears more than once

 ### Changes in 3.9.2

--   Fixed edited submissions when not using Reddit Enhancement Suite (RES is not a requirement).
+-   Fixed edited submissions when not using Reddit Enhancement Suite (RES is not a requirement)

 ### Changes in 3.9.1

--   Support edited submissions in Firefox by using regex instead of `URLPattern`.
+-   Support edited submissions in Firefox by using regex instead of `URLPattern`

 ### Changes in 3.9.0